ghazafm/workshop-material-mlops/MLflow/README.md

-Here’s an updated **README.md** file to match your scenario, where MLflow is run directly in a Docker container:

----

 # MLflow Logging Example

 This project demonstrates how to run an MLflow server using Docker and perform simple logging with MLflow through a Python script or Jupyter Notebook.
 You can log parameters, metrics, and artifacts and explore the results in the MLflow UI.